iOS App Icon Sizes in 2026 — The Complete Guide

 Xcode 26+ (Icon Composer approach):

-- Design your layers in Figma, Sketch, or Photoshop
+- Design your layers in Figma, Sketch, or Photoshop (see our Figma to Xcode app icon export tutorial)

 - Open Icon Composer (